pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 `$ cd /home/<local filepath>/gke-demo`

-2. Use the gcloud command to ensure you are logged into your account.
+2. To use the gcloud command to ensure you are logged into your account, enter:

 ```yaml
 $ gcloud info